unitxt/HOW-WSL2-OH-MY-ZSH-NODEJS/README.md

 ```
 ### WSL2 config for Windows Terminal

-To fix it you need to modify the settings.json file of Windows Terminal (which you can open with keyboard shotrcut: Ctrl + ,).
+Start Terminal on WSL Directory, to fix it you need to modify the settings.json file of Windows Terminal (which you can open with keyboard shotrcut: Ctrl + ,).

 Once in the settings json file find the WSL entry and set the startingDirectory to the network path of your WSL home directory: